 Employee Turnover is Costly

-Employee turnover is one of the biggest challenges any MRF operator faces.
-It’s time-consuming and expensive to recruit, onboard and train a new employee whether the person is employed directly by the MRF or through a staffing or workforce company.
-When an employee leaves, not only does the hiring process begin again but the investment made in the former employee is lost forever.
+Employee turnover is one of the biggest challenges any waste and recycling operator faces.
+Recruiting, onboarding, and training a new employee is time-consuming and expensive, whether the person is employed directly or through a staffing or workforce company.
+When an employee leaves, not only does the hiring process begin again, but the investment made in the former employee is lost forever.

-In addition, when there’s turnover on your workforce, productivity can slow down and safety incidents can increase.
+In addition, when there’s turnover in your workforce, productivity can slow down, and safety incidents can increase.

 If you knew why employees leave and could attack the turnover problem armed with that knowledge, would it change how you manage your operation?